adam-zakaria/copy-container-react/README.md

 ```css
 import 'highlight.js/styles/stackoverflow-dark.css';
 ```
+Syntax highlighting styles and overriding CSS will likely interfere with each other so be careful if you choose to do both.

 # Override CSS
 Use the following classes in your own css to style parts of the UI.